-General Education courses in the nursing curriculum are offered during the day and evening as well as in on-line format.
+General Education courses in the nursing curriculum are offered in traditional and online format during the day and evening.
 Students may elect to complete general education courses prior to entering the program.
 All students are encouraged to consult an academic advisor.

-Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health care agencies, state and federal health-related facilities, the armed services, private duty nursing, and in physician and dentist office settings.
+Graduates of the program find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health care agencies, state and federal health-related facilities, the armed services, private duty nursing, clinics, and office settings.

 The Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc., 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404.975.5000, http://www.acenursing.org and is approved by the Pennsylvania State Board of Nursing.